DooDoo.Love

 Boxer.io

-PvE boxing arena where you punch opponents to absorb their power and grow stronger.
+PvE boxing arena where players punch opponents to absorb their power and grow stronger.

 MageClash.io

-Fantasy-themed multiplayer where you play as a mage, casting spells against other players.
+Fantasy-themed multiplayer where each player is a mage casting spells against other mages.

 Unique .io Games